UCLA-Plasma-Simulation-Group/QPAD/docs/Session-Beam.md

 The scaling factor of the quantities with a length dimension.
 This is often used when the beam defined in the HDF5 file and the QPAD simulation have different reference density.
 With this parameter configured, the beam size will be stretched by `length_conv_fac` times.
 The default value is 1.0.

 ### **"charge_conv_fac"** : real, optional
 The scaling factor of the charge per particle.
 This is often used when the beam defined in the HDF5 file and the QPAD simulation have different reference density, or when the beam defined in the HDF5 file is extracted from other simulation (e.g. OSIRIS) with different cell volume.
-With this parameter configured, the charge per particle will be multiplied by `charge_conv_fac` The default value is 1.0.
+With this parameter configured, the charge per particle will be multiplied by `charge_conv_fac`.
+The default value is 1.0.

 ### **"diag"** : session array(\*), optional
 Every type of diagnostics must be provided as a session.
 The parameters of each session include: